+To: Headteacher:

-To: Headteacher: (add name)
+(add name)

-School: Heddon-on-the-Wall St. Andrew's CE Primary School
+School: Heddon-on-the-Wall St. Andrew's CE Primary So chool

 Name of child: Class:

 Address:

 Name of Medication:

 Procedures to be taken in an emergency:

+r rocodaroo to bo takon in an onioigonoy.

 Contact Information

-I would like my child to keep his/her medicine on him/h er for use, as necessary.
+I would like my child to keep his/her medicine or

-Name: Signa ure:
+Name: Signature:

 Daytime Tel no(s): Date:

 Relationship to child: